Equilibrium (film)

 Equilibrium is a 2002 American science fiction film written and directed by Kurt Wimmer, and starring Christian Bale, Emily Watson, and Taye Diggs.
+The film follows Bale as John Preston, an enforcement officer in a future in which feelings and artistic expression are outlawed, and a society where its citizens are forced to take psychoactive drugs to suppress emotion.
+After accidentally missing a dose, Preston awakens and begins to uncover the suspicious inner workings of the regime governing the totalitarian state.

-The film follows John Preston (Christian Bale), an enforcement officer in a future in which feelings and artistic expression are outlawed and citizens take daily injections of powerful psychoactive drugs to suppress their emotions.
-After accidentally missing a dose, Preston begins to experience emotions, which makes him question his morality and moderate his actions while attempting to remain undetected by the suspicious society in which he lives.
-Ultimately, he aids a resistance movement using advanced martial arts, which he was taught by the regime he is helping to overthrow.
+Miramax Films released Equilibrium theatrically on December 6, 2002.
+The film was a critical and commercial failure, receiving unfavorable reviews and grossing only $5.3 million against a production budget of $20 million, but has garnered a cult status.

 Plot

-Libria, a totalitarian city-state established by survivors of World War III, blames human emotion as the cause for the war.
-Any activity or object that stimulates emotion is strictly forbidden.
-Those in violation are labelled "Sense Offenders" and sentenced to death.
-The population is forced to take a daily injection of "Prozium II" to suppress emotion.
-Libria is governed by the Tetragrammaton Council, led by "Father", who communicates propaganda through giant video screens throughout the city.
-At the pinnacle of law enforcement are the Grammaton Clerics, trained in the martial art of gun kata.
+Established by survivors of World War III, the totalitarian city-state of Libria blames human emotion as the root of all conflicts.
+It strictly outlaws all activities or objects that stimulate emotion, with violators labeled Sense Offenders and sentenced to death.
+The population has to take a daily injection of the emotion-suppressing drug called Prozium II.
+Libria is governed by the Tetragrammaton Council, led by "Father", who communicates propaganda through giant video screens.
+The police force is led by the Grammaton Clerics, elite fighters trained in the art of gun kata.
 Clerics frequently raid homes to search for and destroy illegal materials – art, literature and music – executing violators on the spot.
 A resistance movement, known as the "Underground", emerges to topple Father and the Tetragrammaton Council.

-In 2072, John Preston is a high-ranking Cleric whose wife, Viviana, was executed as a Sense Offender, leaving him as a single father of two.
-Following a raid, Preston notices that his partner, Errol Partridge, saves a book of poems by W. B. Yeats instead of turning it in for incineration.
+In 2072, John Preston is a high-ranking Cleric whose wife, Viviana, was executed as a Sense Offender, leaving him as a single parent of two.
+Following a raid, Preston's partner Errol Partridge saves a book of poems by W. B. Yeats instead of turning it in for incineration.
 He follows Partridge to the Nether – a term for regions outside the city – and finds him reading the book.
-After seeing Preston, Partridge says that he gladly pays the heavy price of feeling emotion; Preston executes him as Partridge slowly reaches for his gun.
+Seeing Preston, Partridge claims he gladly pays the price of feeling emotion.
+Preston executes Partridge.

-Preston accidentally misses a dose of Prozium, and experiences brief episodes of emotion.
-He then intentionally skips further doses, hiding them behind the mirror in his bathroom.
-Partridge is replaced with an ambitious, career-conscious Brandt, who expresses admiration for Preston's "uncompromising" work as a Cleric.
+Preston accidentally breaks his last vial of Prozium and is unable to refill them before the next raid.
+Brief episodes of emotion set in evoking memories, stirring feelings, and making him more aware of his surroundings.
+He intentionally skips additional doses of Prozium, hiding them behind his bathroom mirror.
+Partridge is replaced with an ambitious, career-conscious Brandt, who admires Preston's work as a Cleric.
 On a raid, they arrest Sense Offender Mary O'Brien.
-To Brandt's surprise, Preston prevents him from executing O'Brien, saying she should be kept alive for interrogation.
-Brandt grows suspicious of Preston's hesitation.
+Preston prevents Brandt from executing O'Brien, saying she should be interrogated.